renners7777/100-days-of-code/log.md

 Days 50+51: Practised Javascript functions and deleting and re-doing javascript work to ensure it sinks in.
 Added more work to my portfolio.
 CODEWITH online meetup tonight.

+Day 52(06/09/22): Created the following - https://glitch.com/edit/#!/background-picker-cr-100devs?path=index.html%3A1%3A0.
+Color picker based off of a guitar hero guitar!

 **Link(s) to work**
 https://codepen.io/renners7777/full/ExQPdoE - freecodecamp survey form.